Buying Used Espresso Machines & Grinders – Kev’s Guide

 So with all that said, let’s get to it:

-When it comes to grinders for a used home barista espresso coffee machine and coffee mill setup, there are only a few options in truth.
+When it comes to grinders for a used home barista espresso machine and coffee mill setup, there are only a few options in truth.

-First I’m going to talk about buying a used commercial grinder.
-If you have a quick search on eBay for “commercial coffee grinder”, click on the “advanced search” link, and then look at “sold listings” you’ll see that many ex cafe grinders sell on eBay, and they occasionally go for bargain prices.
+First I’m going to talk about buying a used commercial coffee grinder.
+If you have a quick search on eBay for “commercial coffee grinder”, click on the “advanced search” link, and then look at “sold listings” you’ll see that several ex cafe grinders sell on eBay, and they occasionally go for bargain prices.

 Buying a Used Commercial Grinding machine